The Eastern Sierra Wall Workshop

 The Eastern Sierra Wall, including Mono Lake, Bodie, Bristlecone Pines and Alabama Hills

 Between these two sites is an exceptional variety of photographic opportunities.
 The ghost town of Bodie is located near Bridgeport; world famous Mono Lake (the oldest lake in North America), with its bizarre tufa formations is even closer.
 Conway Summit, with its stunning mountain views and extensive aspen groves is also close by, and should be at the height of its brilliant autumn colors coincident with our workshop.
-Lundy Canyon and perhaps even the eastern entrance to Yosemite National Park via Tioga Pass (depending on road conditions) are poissible field session locations
+Lundy Canyon and perhaps even the eastern entrance to Yosemite National Park via Tioga Pass (depending on road conditions) are possible field session locations

 Further to the south, and in the next mountain range to the east, the Bristlecone Pines (the oldest living things on earth, the Bristlecone Pines, at 10,000 ft altitude in the White Mountains above Bishop, offer exceptional photographic opportunities in both color and black and white.
 At Lone Pine, the eye-popping fields of immense boulders known as the Alabama Hills form a surreal foreground to towering Mt.
 Whitney, the highest summit in the US outside of Alaska.
-Short walks in the Sierra—to the spectacular ring of mountains called the Chickenfoot Lakes Basin at 10,000’ altitude, and other trailhead possibilities—take us to high mountain vistas matched by few places on earth.
+Short hikes in the Sierra—to the spectacular ring of mountains called the Chickenfoot Lakes Basin at 10,000’ altitude, and other trailhead possibilities—take us to high mountain vistas matched by few places on earth.
 And if you're into portraits, there are always the other students and the instructors to willingly serve as subject matter, either posed or impromptu doing workshop activities, indoors or outdoors.